A terrifying new simulation has shown the catastrophic consequences of a potential Russian nuclear strike on the UK.

 A simulation, shared by Visualiser 3D on YouTube, imagines a nightmare scenario in which Russia launches a nuclear assault.

-While there’s currently no concrete evidence of an imminent strike, British defence experts are not dismissing the risk.
+While there’s currently no concrete evidence of an imminent strike, British defence experts have certainly not dismissed the risk.

-Air Commodore Blythe Crawford, who recently retired as Commandant of the UK’s Air and Space Warfare Centre, revealed that after Russia invaded Ukraine in 2022, the UK military ran its own simulation using a “synthetic environment," per The Sun.
+Air Commodore Blythe Crawford, who has since retired as Commandant of the UK’s Air and Space Warfare Centre, revealed that after Russia invaded Ukraine in 2022, the UK military ran its own simulation using a “synthetic environment," per The Sun.

 "As you can imagine, it was not a pretty picture," he said.
 “It reinforced the fact that we really need to get after this.”